Avril-Cui/auction_house/README.md

 ## Bot Type One
 In Aspect, prices of companies and indices were simulated through stochastic differential equations.
 The details of the model could be found in https://github.com/Avril-Cui/AspectPython.
-Bot type one are bots that always buy and sells at the model-generated price at a given timestamp t.
+Bot type one are bots that always buy and sell at the model-generated price at a given timestamp t.

 ## Bot Type Two
 Bot type two contains bots that follows economic-gaming strategies or commonly-used algorithm/technical trading strategies.